SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 If your storefront application does use SSR, you must enable non-destructive hydration.
 Enabling non-destructive hydration aligns your app with current Angular best practices, making it easier to maintain and update your storefront application.

 Non-destructive hydration is an Angular feature that improves performance by reusing the server-rendered DOM instead of destroying and recreating it on the client side.
-This reduces the Time to Interactive (TTI) metric and provides a better user experience.
+This helps to avoid flickering when transitioning from the server-side DOM to the client-side rendered DOM in the browser, which provides a better user experience.

 For more information, see [Hydration](https://angular.dev/guide/hydration) in the official Angular documentation.